dvdzkwsk/react-redux-starter-kit/README.md

 │       │   ├── components   # Presentational React Components
 │       │   ├── container    # Connect components to actions and store
 │       │   ├── modules      # Collections of reducers/constants/actions
-│       │   └── routes **    # Fractal sub-routes (optional)
+│       │   └── routes **    # Fractal sub-routes (** optional)
 │       └── NotFound         # Capture unknown routes in component
 └── tests                    # Unit tests
 ```

-#### Fractal App Structure (aka Self-Contained Apps, Recursive Route Hierarchy, Modules, Providers)
+#### Fractal App Structure

+_Also known as: Self-Contained Apps, Recursive Route Hierarchy, Providers, etc_

 Small applications can be built using a flat directory structure, with folders for `components`, `containers`, etc. However, this structure does not scale and can seriously affect development velocity as your project grows.
-By starting with a fractal structure, your application drives it's own architecture from day one.
+Starting with a fractal structure allows your application to organically drive it's own architecture from day one.

 We use `react-router` [route definitions](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application. *Additional child routes can be nested in a fractal hierarchy.*